w3f/polkadot-spec/docs/sect-finality.md

 The relayer ([Definition -def-num-ref-](sect-finality#defn-beefy-relayer)) participates in the Polkadot network by collecting the gossiped votes ([Definition -def-num-ref-](chap-networking#defn-msg-beefy-gossip)).
 Those votes are converted into the witness data structure ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)).
 The relayer saves the data on the chain of the remote network.
 The occurrence of saving witnesses on remote networks is undefined.

-TODO: confirm if the merkle root of claimed signatures needed or not in the witness.

 ### -sec-num- Requesting Signed Commitments {#id-requesting-signed-commitments}

 A light client ([Definition -def-num-ref-](sect-finality#defn-beefy-light-client)) fetches the Signed Commitment Witness ([Definition -def-num-ref-](sect-finality#defn-beefy-witness-data)) from the chain.
 Once the light client knows which validators apparently voted for the specified statement, it needs to request the signatures from the relayer to verify whether the claims are actually true.
 This is achieved by requesting signed commitments ([Definition -def-num-ref-](chap-networking#defn-grandpa-beefy-signed-commitment)).